namikaze-nitin/relevant-documentation/Troubleshooting-Springboot.md

 [Reference Discussion...](https://stackoverflow.com/questions/12658136/springmvc-annotations-for-dao-interface-and-dao-implementation)

-## LoggerFactory is not a Logback LoggerContext but Logback is on the classpath
+## Error : LoggerFactory is not a Logback LoggerContext but Logback is on the classpath
-* Springboot by default adds LogBack and it collides with one that you may specifically provide using slf4j.
+**Solution** : Springboot by default adds LogBack and it collides with one that you may specifically provide using slf4j.
 ```
 	<dependency>
 	  <groupId>org.springframework.boot</groupId>